OptDev/local-data/interfaces/SaxoBank/README.md

 connection_command: node C:\SaxoBank\server.js
 ```

-if you moved your Optuma Document folder to a different location, then you will need to move this file to that location.
+If you moved your Optuma Document folder to a different location, then you will need to move this file to that location.
 You can see your current documents folder location in Optuma by selecting the _Settings_ menu and then _File Location Settings_.

 ### Restart Optuma